The Glass Supper at Hampstead Theatre

 The actors cope well with Hasford’s fast paced yet vacuous script, which often seems undecided as to whether it is simply a no-frills soap opera or a symbolic black comedy.
 Despite constant personal revelations, any sort of character development is lacking and when tempers flair into a full-blown shrieking match, we are left questioning whether we are really concerned about these characters enough to care that they are verbally and physically abusing each other.

 Alex Lawther plays the sly, cattish Jamie well, gaining some deserved laughs, and Michelle Collins captures the hopeless and desperate Wendy – the only character who actually transcends their two-dimensional character mould.
 Yet Michael Begley’s bumbling, Kenneth Williams-esque Marcus, and Owen Sharpe’s sex-crazed, drug addled Colin do seem to belittle homosexuality as a lifestyle for the vain and vacuous, meanwhile the first act’s obvious religious symbolism seems to evaporate into nothingness by the second half.

 Performed at a hyperbolic fever pitch, Hesford’s drama attempts to say something about modern gay relationships but rather falls into stereotype and hollowness, which ultimately makes for an unpleasant watch.

-The Glass Supper is on at the Hampstead Theatre until 26th July, for further information or to book visit here.
+The Glass Supper is at the Hampstead Theatre until 26th July 2014.
+For further information or to book visit the theatre’s website here.